coderefinery/git-intro/_episodes/04-branches.md

   - A tag is a pointer to a moment in the history of a project.
 ---

-## Activation

-- Tell a person near you the name of the great storyteller and why they are so great

 ## Food for thought

 - How do you work on two things in parallel?